keeperofthenecklace/movieDB/README.md

   sleep(20)
 end
 ```
-Note that, movieDB will throw an error you randomly generate a wrong IMDb id.
+Note that, movieDB will throw an error if your randomly generated IMDb id is not a valid number.

-### Get Movie Data (multi-thread setup)
+### Get Movie Data

 ``` ruby
 m.async.fetch("0369610", "3079380", "0478970")